Political Activity on Campus

 What You Can and Cannot Do

-Under ARS §15-1408, a person acting on behalf of a community college district, or a person who aids another person acting on behalf of a community college district, is prohibited from:
+Under ARS §15-1408, a person acting on behalf of a community college district, or a person who aids another person acting on behalf of a community college district, is PROHIBITED FROM:

 1. Using or spending community college district resources